 Alan Schwartz became a student of Shambhala in 1970, when the Druk Sakyong first arrived and began to teach in North America.
 For four years he resided at Karme Choling and Maitri, both newly-founded meditation communities, until taking up residence in Boulder, where he founded numerous businesses.

 In the 1980’s, Alan served for five years as the principal executive officer of 3-month seminary programs.
 It was during this period that he received his “basic training”, working closely with the Druk Sakyong on these seminal teaching events.
 During that time he was also appointed to serve as teacher-in-residence to Shambhala’s San Francisco community, which he did for nine years.
-In 2010 he was appointed a Shastri.
-In 1989 Alan married Kerry Golemon Schwartz.
-They have raised two children, and continue to teach actively in the Bay Area under the guidance of the Sakyong.
+In 2010 he was appointed a Shastri, and in 2012 an Acharya.
+Father of two grown children, he continues to teach actively in the Bay Area under the guidance of the Sakyong.

 Alan is particularly inspired by the Sakyong’s leadership and vision for social transformation and applying profound Shambhala Buddhist teachings in areas of worldly impact, such as working with the energy of business and wealth, and transforming materialism to activity which benefits society.